The Rise of Igbinogun: Synopsis

 The Rise of Igbinogun is a story of a young female warrior who wants to close the dichotomy that exists between the rich and the poor in the society.
 She steals from the rich in order to take care of the poor.
-She became wanted by the king's guards, the rich including his father but she became the messiah of the needy and poor people.
+She becomes wanted by the king's guards, the rich, including her father, but she also becomes the messiah of the needy and poor people.